 Try drinking small sips of ginger tea (avoid adding sugar and honey).

 Making fresh ginger tea is super simple.
 Boil some water in a pan and add some sliced or grated ginger.
 Leave it to simmer for at least 10 minutes to get a strong tea.
-For one cup I would use a knob of ginger at least the size of your thumb nail.
+You need to boil ginger to really get the health benefits from it; just adding hot water and ginger to your cup won’t be as effective.
+For one cup I would use a piece of ginger at least the size of your thumb nail.

 Chew fennel seeds

-Eating a teaspoon of fennel seeds (a household staple in India) after your meal will also help cure indigestion.
+Eating a teaspoon of fennel seeds after your meal will also help cure indigestion.
 They are a bit crunchy to eat like that, but it’s very effective.
 And you get a fresh breath.
 Bonus!

 Walk it off